By Dr. Amelia Bailey, Ob/Gyn

 Sometimes following these tips is hard.
 You want to snuggle longer, your little one does not want to go to bed yet, requiring you to put in more effort that night.
 Or activities and plans keep you out later than anticipated.
 That is okay.
 No one is a perfect parent; we are all just trying to do our best for our loved ones.
 Give your baby the gift of sleep, and your hard work will pay dividends.
 Good luck!

 Are you a new mom having a tough time getting the sleep you need?
-You can find helpful tips and info on Reverie's special site for exhausted moms.
+You can find helpful tips and info with our FREE ebook about baby sleep.
+Download below!

 Dr. Amelia P. Bailey is a reproductive endocrinologist and infertility (REI) specialist in Memphis, Tennessee.
 She is the Director of Minimally Invasive Surgery for her practice and an Assistant Clinical Professor at the Vanderbilt University School of Medicine.
 She completed residency in Obstetrics and Gynecology at the University of Virginia Health System in Charlottesville, where she served as Chief Resident, followed by a fellowship in Reproductive Endocrinology and Infertility at Brigham and Women’s Hospital in Boston.
 While in Boston, she was a Clinical Instructor at Harvard Medical School and conducted joint research projects between Boston Children’s Hospital and the Massachusetts Institute of Technology.